 So once the virus has been certified eradicated, all of the live-virus vaccines around the world will be destroyed and replaced with an injectable vaccine that does not contain the live virus.

 Once the final case of polio is recorded, it will take at least three years to ensure that the last case is, in fact, the final one.
 All of the eradication activities will continue to need funding and volunteers through at least 2020.

 “We are so close,” says John Sever, vice chair of Rotary’s International PolioPlus Committee, who has been part of the eradication effort since the beginning.
 “We’ve got a 99.9 percent reduction in polio.
 But we’re not there yet.
 Rotarians and others have to keep working.
 People will naturally say, ‘Well, it seems to be basically gone so let’s move on to other things,’ but the fact is, polio isn’t gone.
 And if we move on and don’t complete the job, we set ourselves up for having the disease come right back.”

 World Polio Day is October 24!
 The day commemorates the achievements made in polio eradication, while also looking ahead to raise awareness and funds to ensure that the world becomes polio-free.
 Tune into the Rotary International Facebook live stream on October 24 from 2:30 – 3:30 PM PST / 5:30 – 6:30 PM EST.

-Since Rotary International and its partners launched the Global Polio Eradication Initiative, polio has plummeted from 350,000 cases a year 30 years ago to just 37 cases in 2016.
+Since Rotary International and its partners launched the Global Polio Eradication Initiative, polio has plummeted from 350,000 cases a year 30 years ago to just 11 cases worldwide in 2017.
 Support the effort to fight polio here.